armandossrecife/piloto/docs/compare_with_other_works.md

 The objective of comparing the results obtained using our method with the methods of Sas et al. 2022 and Tsoukalas et al. 2023 is to demonstrate that our method produces results that are close to or consistent with those already validated by the scientific community.

-R1) Data from the SAS2022 (m2) was collected regarding classes affected by Architectural Smells from the following repositories:
+R1) Data from the SAS2022 was collected regarding classes affected by Architectural Smells from the following repositories:

-List of Critical Classes m1 x m2
+List of Critical Classes m1 x m2 - It shows the names of the critical classes identified by each method.
 ```bash
 Repository  | ATDCodeAnalyzer                           | SAS2022
 Cassandra   | list_cassandra_critical_m1 		| list_cassandra_critical_m2